 Ablaze with Darkness

-Here stands a lost samurai, adrift in My essence;
+Here stands a lost samurai, adrift in My presence;

 Oft blocking My love and living in darkness.

-Not realizing this shadow is also My presence;
+Not realizing this shadow is also My essence;

 Afraid to surrender and experience My vastness.